KRFOSS/kali-docs/development/advanced-packaging-example/index.md

 As we may not have pushed out, had `python3-icmplib` being accepted yet into Kali Linux, or you may want to submit both at the same time, we can **include the recently generated package in the chroot** for `sbuild` to use, it is a listed requirement for FinalRecon.

 We are also unsure about the status of the package, we may not want to commit the latest edits to Git.
-So we will add `--git-export=WC` when **building the package**.
+So we will add `--git-export=WC` when **building the package**:

 ```console
 kali@kali:~/kali/packages/python-icmplib$ cd ~/kali/packages/finalrecon/